Best Places to Eat in NYC

 - Ivan Ramen Slurp Shop – I used to go to the location in Gotham West Market, but it has now closed.
 They have a location in the Lower East Side right off Houston.
 The Spicy Red Chili Ramen is my favorite, but beware, it really is spicy.
 They have great buns too (LES)

 - Koko Wings – HOLY MOLY the Korean Fried Chicken here is ungodly delicious.
-This one is a trek uptown, but it really is worth it.
+This one is a trek uptown just beyond the upper west side, but it really is worth it.
 A light and crispy shell encases juicy pieces of fried chicken, coated in a sticky sweet and savory sauce (UWS)

 - Sugarfish by Sushi Nozawa – I first had Sugarfish in Santa Monica, CA, and was so excited when he opened a place in NYC.
 This is very reasonably priced for sushi standards, and the fish is incredibly fresh, and little touches like warm rice make everything melt in your mouth.
 Go during off peak times, or else your wait might be as long as 2 hours (Flatiron)